LMS Pricing: Find the Pricing Model That’s Right for You

 4. License Fee/Subscription

 This is probably the most straightforward pricing format.
-Just buy a periodic LMS license, pay a fixed (often annual) fee, and add as many users and courses as you want.
+A company just needs to buy a periodic LMS license, pay a fixed (often annual) fee, and add as many users and training courses as it wants.

 Teachable’s Business plan, with an unlimited number of users and maximum feature set, costs $5,988 per year.
 Topyx’s Expanded plan, with unlimited users, integrations, features, and support, adds up to $33,550 per year.
 So, Teachable is a low-cost LMS compared to Topyx.